 The funding of the Presbytery comes from levies paid by the member congregations and the return on investments controlled by Presbytery.
 Previously funding came from Synod, however this has not been available for a number of years due to financial strain, though it shows signs of being available in the future.

 This policy splits the Presbytery’s income and expenditure into three sections.
-Operations, Mission and Stewardship.
+Operations, Mission and Custodianship.

 Operations covers the general workings of Presbytery.
 Mission refers to the efforts to grow mission throughout the Presbytery, both through strengthening congregations, the relationships between congregations and other mission initiatives throughout the Presbytery.
-Stewardship relates to the programs and properties under Presbytery’s banner that are for the benefit or other groups, for example Faith Communities and property held for sale.
+Custodianship relates to the programs and properties under Presbytery’s banner that are for the benefit of other groups, for example Faith Communities and property held for sale.

 Item 1.4 of the Synod 2016 Proceeds of Sale policy calls for “all Congregations, Presbyteries and Synod to establish Mission Plans which include how property held supports mission”.
 Holding onto property or the proceeds of sale should promote mission.